9beach/llm-cli/README.md

 # llm-cli

-A command-line toolkit with several commands for interacting with popular language model APIs.
+`llm-cli` is a command-line toolkit offering a suite of commands for seamless interaction with popular language model APIs.

-To use the `llm-cli` toolkit, you need at least one API key from Google Gemini, DeepL, or Claude AI.
+`llm-cli` requires an API key from one of the following large language model providers: Google Gemini, DeepL, or Claude AI.

 ## Installation